jinghuazhao/software-notes/R/README.md

 ## Prerequisite

-We assume to use Ubuntu 18.04.
+We assume that Ubuntu 18.04 is used.

 R can be installed with
 ```{bash}